Skip to main content

 What Clients Say About Us

-Renting a refrigerated trailer just makes good sense for many businesses in Myrtle Beach and the metro area.
-That's why Myrtle Beach Refrigerated Trailer proudly serves South Carolina and the Lowcountry with refrigerated and frozen transportation rentals.
-If you're looking for the reliability, convenience, flexibility, and cost-effectiveness of a refrigerated trailer for rent in Myrtle Beach, look no further than CRT.
+Renting a refrigerated trailer just makes good sense for many businesses in Myrtle Beach, SC and the metro area.
+That's why Myrtle Beach, SC Refrigerated Trailer proudly serves in Myrtle Beach, SC and the Lowcountry with refrigerated and frozen transportation rentals.
+If you're looking for the reliability, convenience, flexibility, and cost-effectiveness of a refrigerated trailer for rent in Myrtle Beach, SC, look no further than CRT.

 phone (843) 296-6617